 - outdoor experience such as tramping, camping or farming

-- doing a First Aid Certificate or Risk Management Certificate course
+- First Aid Certificate and Risk Management Certificates

 A knowledge and understanding of Māori culture and protocol is also useful.

-Rangers need to be fit and healthy as the job involves working outdoors in all kinds of weather and in rugged terrain.Check out related courses
+Rangers need to have excellent fitness and health as the job involves working outdoors in all kinds of weather and in challenging locations.

 What are the chances of getting a job?

-The Department of Conservation is the main employer of rangers.
-You can also work for:
+The Department of Conservation (DOC) is the main employer of rangers.
+They can also work for:

 Progression and specialisations

-Rangers may progress by moving into team leader or management positions.
+Rangers may move into team leader or management roles.

 Rangers can specialise in several areas, including:

-- building, carpentry, or plumbing (needed for building huts and other visitor facilities at national parks)
+- building, carpentry, or plumbing (needed for building huts and other visitor facilities at national and regional parks)